xapids/Hub-Public/Nano Banana/Image -> JSON Extractor Prompt.md

    - Now, map every item from your Visual Inventory into the "elems" array of the schema below.
    - Calculate their [0,1] coordinates.
    - Output ONLY the final valid JSON.

+#### OUTPUT FORMAT:
+- Return ONLY valid, concise JSON
+- Render array objects on single lines
+- Use this exact schema:

 {
   "task": {